Valium Addiction Treatment in Los Angeles, California

 This helps ensure the highest chance of recovery success, with a personalized approach that addresses your unique challenges and symptoms.

-Our Residential Rehab for Valium Addiction
+Our residential rehab for Valium addiction

 In cases where Valium addiction has taken over daily life-impacting work, relationships, and self-care—our residential program offers intensive support in a safe, structured environment.
 You’ll receive 24/7 clinical supervision, access to our detox program, and a supportive community.
 Residential treatment provides a secure setting to manage withdrawal symptoms, focus on healing, and regain control of your life.

-Monitored Valium Detox
+Monitored Valium detox

 Partial Hospitalization Program (PHP) & Intensive Outpatient Program (IOP)

-Includes:
+PHP Includes:

 Monday through Friday

-IOP
+IOP Includes:

 This option works with your schedule, Monday through Friday

-What to Expect with Our PHP and IOP Programs
+What to expect with our PHP and IOP programs

-Our programs are thoughtfully designed to provide individual and group therapy, comprehensive case management, holistic treatments, and medication management.
-This integrated approach ensures a Valium detox and addiction treatment plan that supports healing at every stage.
-Our programs include:
+Wherever your journey begins, after completing your treatment, you’ll become part of our supportive alumni community, offering encouragement and inspiration to others on their path to wellness.
+Our programs are carefully designed to include individual and group therapy, comprehensive case management, holistic treatments, and medication management.
+This integrated approach ensures a treatment plan that promotes healing at every stage.
+These programs include:

-Individual Therapy
+Individual therapy

-Weekly sessions with a therapist to help you explore the underlying causes of your Valium addiction, identify your triggers, and develop coping strategies to last a lifetime.
+Weekly sessions with a therapist to help you explore the underlying causes of your condition, identify your triggers, and develop coping strategies to last a lifetime.

-Medication Management
+Medication management

-If necessary, our clinicians will prescribe and monitor medications to manage Valium addiction withdrawal symptoms and support recovery.
+If necessary, our clinicians will prescribe and monitor medications to manage your condition symptoms and support wellbeing.

-Case Management
+Case management

 Weekly case management meetings will help you to develop life skills, build healthy daily routines, and support reintegration into your daily life.

-Group Therapy
+Group therapy

-Daily group therapy sessions help you to build a supportive network of peers and explore therapeutic techniques like CBT, mindfulness, and relapse prevention.
+Daily group therapy sessions help you to build a supportive network of peers and explore therapeutic techniques like CBT, mindfulness and art therapy.

-Holistic Groups
+Holistic groups

 Yoga, meditation, sound baths, and other holistic therapies are practiced daily to restore balance between your mind and body.

-Our Virtual/Online IOP
+Our virtual/online IOP

 For those who have achieved sobriety but continue to need mental health support, our virtual IOP provides convenient, flexible care.
 Available throughout California, this program offers the same high-quality care as our in-person options via secure online software, allowing patients to continue their healing journey on their own schedule.